danielandresarcones/Kratos/applications/ShallowWaterApplication/README.md

 ## Shallow water application

 This is a research application that provides a set of tools for oceanographic and hydrographic simulations over shallow domains.
-The basis of the stabilization method is explained in [^1].
+The background of the stabilization method is explained in [^1].

 ### Implemented models